bekk/bekk-christmas/post/thecloud/building-a-dashboard-with-google-bigquery-and-datastudio-2-2.md

 ## 4. Save the queries as views

-As our real-time bike availability status did not contain the station names, which we would want to display in the dashboard, we had to join two tables.
+As our real-time bike availability status did not contain the station names, which we would want to display in the dashboard, we simply had to join the realtime status table with a static table containing station names.
 In addition we wanted to calcualate some eucledian distances between map locations and bike stations (yup, that rhymes).
 BigQuery lets you save these queries as _views_, which is a virtual table based on the query results.
-These views will then contain all the columns and you can even query to a view itself.

-In Google Data Studio,
+As views just gather and present data from other tables, they will be consistently up-to-date as the original tables have data added, changed or removed.

 ## 5. Visualize your data

-Google Data Studio is ideal for creating simple, interactive dashboards and reports.
-You can connect to a bunch of different services, such as - you guessed it - BigQuery, and share them with others.
+When we have finished setting up our data tables and views in BigQuery, we can start building the dashboard itself using Google Data Studio.
+Data Studio is built for creating simple, interactive dashboards and reports.
+You can connect to a bunch of different data providers and services, such as - you guessed it - BigQuery, and share the results with others.
+It is also possible to combine data from different sources in the same dashboard, making it a flexible and versatile tool.

+For this simple dashboard we only needed to use a couple of different tables and views from BigQuery, such as the '10naermestsykler' view for showing the 10 bike stations with available bikes closest to our office.
+When you have connected your data sources, you can just make use of the drag-and-drop interface to place text, graphs, images, tables and shapes.
+Data Studio offers some customization options, including Excel-like features such as calculated fields.
+You can also add pickers for dimensions, metrics and date ranges, so the end-users themselves can filter the data in realtime.

 ![Screenshot from Google Data Studio](/assets/datastudio_screen.png)

+With the numbers and graphs all set up (and a couple of glances out the window to check if the numbers were actually correct), the final part was just to clean up the design a bit.
+Data Studio has a bunch of different nice-looking templates you can choose from, but we obviously wanted to keep it simple and tweak the colours of elements to match Bekk's brand palette.

 ## Final thoughts